 To cite just one example: Before our attack on Iraqi forces in Kuwait in 1990, then-Pentagon chief Dick Cheney said on TV that we would consider using nuclear weapons against Iraq but would hold off “at this point” — then specifically cited President Truman’s use of the bomb as morally correct.
 Some polls at the time showed strong support from the American public for using nukes if our military so advised.

 And other polls since then show the same thing concerning other nuclear scenarios.
 Recent ones show as many as half of U.S. citizens would support on first-strike on Iran or North Korea--even if it might kill a million of more.

 And, as I’ve noted, the fact that the United States first developed, and then used — twice — the WMD to end all WMDs has severely compromised our arguments against others building the weapon ever since.
 Hiroshima was our original sin, and we are still paying for it, even if most Americans do not recognize this.

 That is why I always urge everyone to study the history surrounding the decision to use the bomb and how the full story was covered up for decades.
-There is certainly, in the minds of the media and the American public, no taboo on using nuclear weapons, and it all started, but did not end, with Hiroshima and Nagasaki.
+(You could do worse than try my new book, The Beginning or the End: How Hollywood--and America--Learned to Stop Worrying and Love the Bomb,) There is certainly, in the minds of the media and the American public, no taboo on using nuclear weapons, and it all started, but did not end, with Hiroshima and Nagasaki.
 This is what nuclear abolitionists — or even those who simply want a partial easing of our first-use policy — are up against.